alexbannon/browserstream/README.md

-install redis (if homebrew is installed, brew install redis will work) install postgresql create a database called browserstream and a user called "local"
+install redis (if homebrew is installed, brew install redis will work) install postgresql create a database called browserstream and a user called "local" create a config.js in your config/environment directory that looks like the following (updating the connection with your API keys and postgres information): https://github.com/alexbannon/browserstream/blob/master/fakeConfigFile.js
 ```
 npm install -g db-migrate
 db-migrate up